Jan. 6 probes: What's next for Congress, criminal cases - NewsBreak

 Last month, the FBI opened a new front of investigative activity by seizing records from a group of Republicans who served as fake electors in battleground states won by Democrat Joe Biden.
 Trump and his allies pushed officials in those states to replace Biden's duly selected electors with ones who supported him as they advanced claims that his victory had been stolen.

-As Democrats pressure Garland to act, he and his team say their decisions are based on the facts, the evidence and the law.
+As Democrats pressure Garland to make a decision, he and his team say their decisions are based on the facts, the evidence and the law.
 There are other considerations, though, that could conceivably come into play even if prosecutors assemble strong evidence.

 AT THE CAPITOL: